Department:School of Psychology and Sport Science

 Areas of Expertise: Applied, Social and Health Psychology

-John’s research focuses on emotion and reflective awareness.
-He is interested in how being more reflectively aware helps us to cope with emotions and thus have greater well-being.
+John Lambie’s research focuses on emotion and reflective awareness, and he is interested in how being more reflectively aware helps us to cope with emotions and thus have greater well-being.

 John is a member of our Child Development Research Area which forms part of our Brain and Cognition Research Group and our Emotion and Well-Being Research Area which forms part of our Applied, Social and Health Psychology Research Group.

 John teaches on the modules Emotion, Psychological Therapies, and Lifespan Development.

 Rohleder, P., Lambie, J.A. & Hale, E. (2017).
 A qualitative study of the emotional coping and support needs of children living with a parent with a brain injury.
 Brain Injury, 31(2), 199-207.

 Lambie, J.A.
 Fursland, R. & Potter, M. (2017).
 My First Emotions.
 Cambridge: Skylark Learning.

 Lambie, J.A., & Lindberg, A. (2016).
 The role of maternal emotional validation and invalidation on children’s emotional awareness.
 Merrill-Palmer Quarterly, 62(2), 129-157.

 Lambie, J.A.
 (2014).
 How to be critically open-minded: A psychological and historical analysis.
 Houndmills: Palgrave Macmillan.

 Lambie, J.A.
 (2009).
 Emotion experience, rational action, and self-knowledge.
 Emotion Review, 1, 272-280.

 Lambie, J.A.
 (2008).
 On the irrationality of emotion and the rationality of awareness.
 Consciousness and Cognition, 17(3), 946-971.